Perfect for discoveries and excursions

 Along the banks of the River Main alone, 26 top-class museums have come together to form the so-called Museumsufer Frankfurt (Frankfurt museum embankment), which also includes a further 12 museums in the city.

-Highlights include the Städel Museum, the Deutsches Architekturmuseum (German Architecture Museum), the Deutsches Filmmuseum (German Film Museum), the Museum für Moderne Kunst (Museum for Modern Art), the Jewish Museum, the Archäologisches Museum (Archaeological Museum) or the Senckenberg Natural History Museum, where you can see fossils from the Messel Pit World Heritage Site for example.
+Highlights include the Städel Museum, the Deutsches Architekturmuseum (German Architecture Museum), the Deutsches Filmmuseum (German Film Museum), the Museum für Moderne Kunst (Museum for Modern Art), the Jewish Museum, the Archäologisches Museum (Archaeological Museum) or the Senckenberg Natural History Museum, where, among other things, fossils from the Messel Pit World Heritage Site can be seen.